rfirmn/Complexity-Analysis/README.md

-# 📦 Box Sorting and Number Management Program in C
+# complexity analysis with Box Sorting in C

 This program is a simple simulation of generating random numbers, organizing them into boxes, and sorting them using two classic algorithms — Bubble Sort and Quick Sort.
 It also includes performance timing for sorting operations.